 Benjamin is a seven-year-old boy with autism who really likes to draw and is particularly good at drawing monkeys.
 When Benjamin’s school decides to put on a rendition of The Monkey King, he needs to decide if he can overcome his fears and step on stage.
 Following Benjamin and how he interacts with his family and friends provides great insight into the mind and life of someone living with autism.
 The book is a great read for older kids who are looking for an engaging and relatable story.
 You can purchase the book online at Singaporean online store Ethos Books (international shipping fees based on weight plus SGD6 handling charge).

 Pacy is going to Taiwan for a whole month to visit family and her parents have even signed her up for a Chinese painting class!
 Exciting!
 The trip, however, ends up being a real challenge for Pacy.
 She looks like her classmates but she can’t speak their language and has trouble making friends.
 She even has a hard time understanding her teacher.
 What a disaster!
 But Pacy learns a lot about herself and her family on this memorable trip.
 This novel is great for pre-teens as it discusses cultural differences, some of which are specific to Chinese food and culture.

 Good Moon Rising by Nancy Garden (ages 12+)

 Published in the nineties, “Good Moon Rising” was ahead of its time in offering a genuine and authentic story about two young women in love.
 The award-winning story follows the two young women who meet while working on a play together.
 When the two of them realise that they’re gay they must work together to fight the homophobic campaign that has been set up against them.
 A solid story for teens who are looking for a story on love and bravery with same-sex couples.
-Sadly, this book is no longer on the shelves at the library in HK but you can still purchase it at the Book Depository.

 You’re Welcome, Universe by Whitney Gardner (ages 12+)